tdongsi/tdongsi.github.io/source/_posts/SQL/2016-02-28-sql-unit-overview.markdown

 ### Functional tests vs Unit tests

-This blog post highlight the difference between these two in the context of Big Data projects.
+This [blog post](/blog/2016/04/14/sql-unit-vs-functional/) recap the above sections by highlighting the difference between these two in the context of Big Data projects.
+It should be noted that two groups of tests complement each other in assuring quality and functionality of Big Data projects.

 ### Extending SQL Test Runner